soorbu/soorbu/README.md

 ---

+---

 ## 🧩 Projects

-- 💸 **Budget Manager** – Console-based financial tracker using Python and SQL.
+- 💸 **Budget Manager** – A console-based personal finance tracker built with Python and MySQL.
-  This was my first Python project that got me interested in programming.
-This project aimed at applying core programming concepts in a practical way.
-It helps users track income, expenses, and investments.

-  **Key learnings:**
-  - User authentication with account creation and login
-  - Python-MySQL database connectivity
-  - Managing categorized income and expenses with CRUD operations
-  - Data visualization using matplotlib for income and expense graphs
-  - Basic encryption for user data security

-  This project provided a strong foundation in Python, databases, and data visualization through a real-world application.
+   - This was my first hands-on programming project where I explored real-world applications of python's core concepts.
+The tool allows users to log income, categorize expenses, track investments, and visualize financial data using simple CLI commands and matplotlib charts.

-- 🍳 **Flavour Finder** – A user-friendly platform to discover, organize, and share recipes tailored to individual preferences and dietary needs.
+- 🍳 **Flavour Finder** – A recipe discovery and sharing platform focused on personalization and ease of use.
-  Designed to provide an interactive and personalized culinary experience with advanced search and filtering options.

-  **Key learnings:**
-  - Building an intuitive and accessible user interface
-  - Implementing advanced search and filtering based on ingredients and dietary preferences
-  - Enabling user-generated content and recipe sharing features
-  - Creating community interaction tools to enhance engagement
-  - Organizing and managing recipe data efficiently

-  This project focused on improving user experience in recipe discovery and sharing by addressing common limitations of existing platforms.
+   - Built with Django, HTML, CSS, and JavaScript, it lets users search for recipes based on ingredients, dietary needs, and preferences.
+The platform promotes user-contributed content and a community-driven experience to enhance the way people cook and connect over food.

-- 📅 **SchedulEase** – An intelligent timetable management system for academic institutions powered by genetic algorithms.
+- 📅  **SchedulEase** – An intelligent timetable management system for educational institutions.
-  Designed to automate and optimize complex class schedules while eliminating conflicts and reducing manual workload.

-  **Key learnings:**
-  - Implementing genetic algorithms for conflict-free, optimized scheduling
-  - Factoring in room capacity, faculty availability, and batch-specific subject requirements
-  - Creating dynamic dashboards for students, teachers, and administrators
+   - Developed using Python and genetic algorithms, SchedulEase automates the creation of class schedules by optimizing for faculty availability, room constraints, and batch-specific requirements.
+It features dynamic dashboards for students, teachers, and admins with real-time update capabilities.
-  - Supporting real-time updates and rescheduling for extra classes
-  - Ensuring seamless integration with existing campus information systems

-  This project demonstrated the power of algorithmic scheduling in streamlining academic workflows and improving transparency across multi-campus institutions.

-- 🧠 **Mini AI Experiments** – Playing around with basic ML models and concepts.

 ---